Experimental review on Majorana zero-modes in hybrid nanowires: Introduction

-In the meantime, rapid progress has been made in artificial $p$-wave superconductors.
+In the meantime, the introduction of topological insulators has given birth to artificial $p$-wave superconductors.
 In these engineered two-dimensional $p$-wave superconductors, the spin-singlet pairing potential can be induced from an $s$-wave superconductor to a spin-polarized (i.e., spinless) hosting material.
-Typically, spin-polarized systems, such as ferromagnets, are malicious environments for superconductivity.
-However, if the hosting material's spin-texture is a helical type, a finite spin-triplet order parameter can be established at the hybridization interface.
-With a strong spin-orbit locking effect, a topological insulator in proximity to an $s$-wave superconductor is thus a possible Majorana zero-mode platform~\cite{Fu2008}.
-It was then proven a semiconductor with strong spin-orbit interaction can play a similar role to the topological insulator in the presence of a magnet insulator~\cite{Sau2010} or an in-plane Zeeman field~\cite{Alicea2010}.
+Typically, spin-polarized systems (such as ferromagnet) are hostile environments for superconductivity.
+However, if the hosting material's band structure is topological-insulator-like, where the material possesses a single Dirac cone with a helical spin texture, a finite spin-triplet order parameter can be established at the hybridization interface.
+With a strong spin-orbit locking effect and a unique band structure, a topological insulator in proximity to an $s$-wave superconductor is thus a viable Majorana zero-mode platform~\cite{Fu2008}.
+It was then proven that a semiconductor with strong spin-orbit interaction could play a similar role to the topological insulator in the presence of a magnetic insulator~\cite{Sau2010} or an in-plane Zeeman field~\cite{Alicea2010}.

 Although Majorana zero-mode was originally envisioned in two-dimensional $p$-wave superconductors, it can also be supported at the phase boundaries (endpoints or domain walls) of one-dimensional systems [Fig.~\ref{Fig2}(a)].
-In fact, the one-dimensional $p$-wave superconductor is one of the earliest and the most straightforward Majorana harboring proposals.
-The corresponding toy-model is presented as the so-called Kitaev chain model~\cite{Kitaev2001}.
-The topological insulator-superconductor hybrids proposed in Ref.~\cite{Fu2008} mentioned above is an implementation of the Kitaev chain.
-One-dimensional semiconductor-superconductor nanowires can also support Majorana zero-modes at the end of the wire~\cite{Lutchyn2010, Oreg2010}.
+In fact, the one-dimensional $p$-wave superconductor is one of the earliest and theoretically the most straightforward Majorana-harboring proposals.
+The corresponding toy model is presented as the so-called Kitaev chain model~\cite{Kitaev2001}.
+One of the implementations geometrically similar to the Kitaev model is a one-dimensional semiconductor-superconductor nanowire that can support Majoranas at its ends~\cite{Lutchyn2010, Oreg2010}.
 Without the hazard of fusion, the adiabatic braiding operations of Majorana zero-mode in a nanowire can be done via a bypassing channel in the wire middle, i.e., a ``T"-junction geometry~\cite{Alicea2011}.
 Henceforth, the topological quantum computation can be realized in nanowire networks assembled by such ``T"-junctions~\cite{Karzig2017, Schrade2018}.